chrished/intro_prog_py/class2/PITCHME.md

 ```

 ---
-### Functions/Methods - 3
+### Functions - 3

-We will focus on writing functions, but you will encounter the "obj.method()" syntax a lot!
+We will just write general functions, but you will encounter the "obj.method()" syntax a lot!

-* Methods operate on objects of a specific class (like `listobject.append()` )
+* they operate on objects of a specific class (like `list.append()` )
 * methods often change the object they operate on
-* the key difference of a class specific method to a general function is that they take the class instance as the first argument for the function call
+* important difference of a class specific method to a general function is that they take the class instance as the first argument for the function call

 ---
 ### Functions Exercise 1

-1. Write a function that takes as input three numbers: Initial wealth *a*, interest rate *r* and number of periods *t*.
+1. Write a function that takes as input three numbers: Initial wealth *a*, interest rate *r* and number of periods *dt*.
 Suppose end of period wealth is calculated as $$a_{t+1} = a_t(1+r)$$.
 Now your function is supposed to return   wealth t periods into the future!
 Suppose initial wealth is 1321€ and the interest rate is 5\%, what's your wealth 5 periods in the future?

 ---
 ### Functions Exercise 2